 I launched my blog with zero posts.
 But like I said, I also had no plan whatsoever and didn’t even know you could make money blogging!
 When you get ready to start your new blog, I recommend pre-writing some content so as your first visitors trickle in, they have at least a few posts to read.

-Pre-writing content also allows you get out some of the kinks early on because you’ll get some extra practice in right away.
+Pre-writing content also allows you to get out some of the kinks early on because you’ll get some extra practice in right away.
 If I had started with a handful of posts already on my blog, I probably would have been able to grow my blog traffic a LOT faster.

 Network With Other Bloggers